Spirals-Team/test4repair-experiments/results/math/84/jGenProg/readme.md

 Nb of EvoSuite Tests: 6

-Nb of Failing EvoSuite Tests: 6
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 7
+Average Nb of EvoSuite Tests: 5.59

 Average Nb of Failing EvoSuite Tests: 0

+Average Nb of Test-adequate patches: 1.06

 ---